flibber-hk/HollowKnight.SkillUpgrades/README.md

 Mod that upgrades some skills.
 Includes:

-#### Multiple Air Dash: Dash more than once before landing.
+- Multiple Air Dash: Dash more than once before landing.
-Manually set the value in the global settings file to the number of times you can dash before landing, or -1 for infinite.

-#### Directional Dash: Dash in the 8 cardinal directions.
+- Directional Dash: Dash in the 8 cardinal directions.
-Two options can be toggled in the global settings.
-- By default, the knight maintains its vertical momentum out of an upward/diagonal dash - this behaviour can be disabled (so the knight will stop completely, much like a horizontal dash)
-- By default, the knight can dash in all 8 directions - the ability to dash down-diagonally can be disabled (down-diagonal dashes will be replaced with horizontal dashes).

-#### Wall Climb: Climb walls without having to jump
+- Wall Climb: Climb walls without having to jump.
+Hold up or down to move vertically while wall-clinging.
-The knight will stick to walls instead of sliding down; hold up or down to climb.
-- The knight's climb speed can be adjusted in the global settings.

-#### Multiple Wings: Use wings more than once in the air.
+- Multiple Wings: Use wings more than once in the air.
-Manually set the value in the global settings file to the number of times you can double jump before landing, or -1 for infinite.

-#### Vertical Cdash: Cdash vertically and diagonally.
-Hold up when releasing from a ground charge to cdash upwards.
-Hold up as well as the direction you're facing (ground or wall) to cdash diagonally - this option can be disabled in the global settings file.
-Non-horizontal Cdash does not persist through transitions.
+- Vertical Cdash: Cdash vertically and diagonally.
+Hold up when releasing a ground cdash charge to cdash upwards, hold up and forward (or just up from a wall) to cdash diagonal.

-#### Downward Fireball: Shoot fireballs downward
-Holding no direction while casting will cause the fireball to go downward (and the knight's recoil will be upward); hold left or right to shoot fireballs normally.
+- Downward Fireball: Shoot fireballs downward.
+Hold no direction when casting to send a fireball downwards (or hold left/right to shoot normally).

-#### Horizontal Dive: Dive to the left or right.
-Hold a direction as well as down to dive to the left or right.
-Non-downward dive does not persist through transitions.
+- Horizontal Dive: Dive to the left or right.
+Hold left or right as well as down when casting to dive horizontally.
+This can lead to the player clipping out of bounds, so be careful.

-#### Spiral Scream: Scream in a circle around the knight
-Hold a direction as well as up to make Howling Wraiths or Abyss Shriek sweep a circle around the knight, instead of staying above the knight.
+- Spiral Scream: Scream in a circle around the knight.
+Hold left or right as well as up when casting to cause the wraiths/shriek to sweep a circle around the knight.

 Also includes a global toggle - if this is off, all upgrades will be disabled.
-Each upgrade can be toggled individually from the mod menu, although any upgrade-specific preferences will need to be modified directly in the global settings file.
+Each upgrade, as well as the global toggle, can be toggled individually from the mod menu.
+The use case for this would be disabling the mod temporarily without losing the skills' individual settings (this is equivalent to toggling the mod off, though for technical reasons having a proper toggle button would be impossible).

+## Global settings
+Manually editing the global settings file (while the game is closed) can let the player tweak some of the properties of the skill upgrades.
+These options include:
+- AllowDownDiagonalDashes: if this is set to false, dashing down-diagonally is banned, and the player will dash in the direction they would if they had dashmaster on (so left/right usually, or down if down is held but neither left nor right)
+- MaintainVerticalDashMomentum: By default, the knight will continue moving vertically after an upward or up-diagonal dash ends (slowed down by gravity); this behaviour can be disabled, to match how the knight stops moving horizontally with no left/right input after a regular dash
+- DiagonalSuperdash: If this is disabled, the knight will only be able to cdash upward or horizontally (no diagonal).
+- ClimbSpeed: The default climb speed is 5.0, but this can be modified.
+- AirDashMax, DoubleJumpMax: The number of times the knight can air dash or double jump can be changed - setting this value to -1 will cause it to be treated as infinite.